pixelspark/catena/Documentation/Protocol.md

 ````

 A transaction request is sent for each new transaction that sender wants to add to the memory pool of recipient.

+The transaction signature is transmitted using Base64 encoding.
+The invoker key is encoded using base58check.

 ## Local peer discovery